The Best Online Courses for Relational Trauma Recovery: What a Therapist Actually Recommends

 Pete Walker‘s Self-Guided C-PTSD Work (Book + Exercises)

-Credential: Pete Walker, MFT, licensed therapist.
+Credential: Pete Walker, MA, licensed therapist.

 Strength: Walker’s framework for the 4F trauma responses (fight, flight, freeze, fawn) is exceptional and widely cited in the clinical literature.
-His book Complex PTSD: From Surviving to Thriving is one of the most clinically useful resources available for survivors — the inner critic work in particular is outstanding.
+His book Complex PTSD: From Surviving to Thriving is one of the most clinically useful resources available for survivors.
+The inner critic work in particular is outstanding.

 Limitation: Book-based rather than course-based.
 No structured progression.
 Significant activation potential without adequate support.
 Best used alongside therapy or a structured course that provides the somatic scaffolding Walker’s book-based approach doesn’t fully deliver.